 A clinic with a good price/quality ratio may charge anywhere from £3000 to £9000 for a transplant on a patient with moderate hair loss (which would involve 500-3000 hairs) and between £5000 to £15000 for the same procedure on one with more extensive hair loss (1200-7000 hairs).

-While some scalp soreness may be normal, you should let your doctor know if you experience signs of inflammation or infection, as he will be able to provide you with the right advice to treat the issue without compromising the healing process.
-As tempted as you might be, you will want to remember to refrain from scratching or picking at your transplanted areas, as the grafts can be quite sensitive in the days following surgery and may be lost if treated roughly.
+While some scalp soreness may be normal, you should let your doctor know if you experience signs of inflammation or infection as he will be able to provide you with the right advice to treat the issue without compromising the healing process.
+Tempting as it might be, you should refrain from scratching your transplanted areas as the grafts can be quite sensitive in the days following surgery and may be lost if treated roughly.

 Like all surgical procedures, hair transplants have some risks associated with them, such as bleeding, itching, swelling, numbness, infection (folliculitis) or inflammation of the scalp (usually prevented and treated with antibiotics and/or anti-inflammatory medication).
 Pain or tenderness may occur during the healing process, which can be kept under control with over the counter medication.
 Finally, scarring and shock loss (temporary loss of original hair from the transplant area) may happen, but they are not frequent occurrences.

-How long does the recovery take?
+How long does recovery take?

-You should then be able to return to work with no problem, but please keep in mind that it will generally take a little longer for the healing process to be completed.
-Depending on the type of procedure you opted for, a full recovery can take 5-7 days if you used FUE or 10-14 days if you used FUT.
+While you can go home right away after your hair transplant, with no hospitalisation necessary, you should set between two and five days aside for recovery and aftercare.
+You should then be able to return to work with no problem.
+It will generally take a little longer for the full healing process to be completed.
+Depending on the type of procedure you had a full recovery can take five to seven days if you had FUE, or 10-14 days with FUT.

-When can I expect to see results from my hair transplant?
+When can I expect to see results?

-You can expect to see around 60% new hair growth by the 6 month mark and full density should be achieved before the first year since the surgery.
+You can expect to see around 60% new hair growth by the sixth month mark and full density should be achieved before the first year since the surgery.
 In the meantime, you can ask your doctor about additional medication, treatment and lifestyle changes which can stimulate the new hair growth and prevent further hair loss.

-After getting a hair transplant, you can expect to grow new hair on the surface where it was transplanted.
+After getting a hair transplant you can expect to grow new hair on the surface where it was transplanted.
 However, since some of the grafts may not take, the amount of hair which you can expect depends on a number of factors, such as the texture, strength and quality of your hair, the firmness and features of your scalp, the quality of your aftercare etc.